Supermagnum/Supermorse/README.md

 ### Browser Compatibility

-- The Web Serial API is only supported in Chrome, Edge, and some Chromium-based browsers
+- The Web Serial API is only supported in Chrome,Opera Edge, and some Chromium-based browsers
 - Firefox and Safari do not currently support the Web Serial API
 - On Linux, the Web Serial API works when opening HTML files directly (file:// protocol)
 - On Windows and macOS, the Web Serial API typically requires a secure context (HTTPS) or localhost